jbeyers/mrmr/docs/plan.md

     - SSH access
     - Samba
     - Some or other block device (online)
+- Simple
+  - Everything in userspace
+  - No server architecture
+  - If the metadata falls over, an rsync should get everything back given working drives
 - Flexible
   - Configurable amount of redundant drives (on the fly)
   - Even setting a max and having a mode where we use as much as possible.